htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 Release Notes:

--  HTCondor version 8.8.4 not yet released.

-..
-HTCondor version 8.8.4 released on Month Date, 2019.
+-  HTCondor version 8.8.4 released on July 9, 2019.

 Known Issues:

 -  In the Python bindings, there are known issues with reference counting of ClassAds and ExprTrees.
-These problems are exacerbated by the more aggresive garbage collection in Python 3.
+These problems are exacerbated by the more aggressive garbage collection in Python 3.
 See the ticket for more details.
    :ticket:`6721`

 New Features:

--  The python bindings are now available for Python 3.
-To use these bindings on Enterprise Linux 7 systems, the EPEL repositories are required to provide Python 3.6 and Boost 1.69. :ticket:`6327`
+-  The Python bindings are now available for Python 3 on Debian, Ubuntu, and Enterprise Linux 7.
+To use these bindings on Enterprise Linux 7 systems, the EPEL repositories are required to provide Python 3.6 and Boost 1.69.
+   :ticket:`6327`

 -  Added an optimization into DAGMan for graphs that use many-PARENT-many-CHILD statements.
 A new configuration variable ``DAGMAN_USE_JOIN_NODES`` can be